bchwast/Evolution_simulation/README.md

   <img src="imgs/example.gif" />
 </p>

-Appearance was not the main goal, I was caring about functionality only.
+Appearance was not the main goal, I cared only about functionality.